Best Practices for FQHCs Preparing to Participate in Value-Based Care

 VBC programs have specific criteria for members, including minimum patient panel sizes.
 Some FQHCs serving small communities may not meet the threshold for the contracts of their choice.

 Fortunately, many VBC initiatives allow providers to form groups and pool their patient panels to meet the minimums and share in the rewards.
-For example, joining an IPA designed for FQHCs can help community health centers fulfil eligibility criteria while simultaneously providing additional administrative and operational support.
+For example, joining an IPA designed for FQHCs can help community health centers fulfill eligibility criteria while simultaneously providing additional administrative and operational support.

 Assess staffing, technology, and other foundational infrastructure